Savory With Soul

 Chicken and Wild Rice Soup

 Thick, almost stew like in consistency, but soupy enough to sop up your favorite bread.
 Lots of flavor.
 Will fill all bellies to cozy and leave everyone satisfied.
+Great served with my Easy Homemade Biscuits.

 If you have leftovers, this soup is even better the next day.
 If needed due to extra thickening after refrigeration, you can add more broth.